Skip to main content

 7. the services we offer

-Following the completion of a response to a request for information that is not covered by the publication scheme, consideration will be made as to whether this information should become part of the publication scheme.
+Following the completion of a response to a request for information that is not covered by the publication scheme, consideration will be made whether this information should become part of the publication scheme.

 The DPO or head of information governance is responsible for facilitating a review of the scheme on a regular basis and, where appropriate, seeking revised approval from the Information commissioner’s office if classes are added or deleted from the scheme.